4 HDDs in an old computer

 If you set up your card an plugged it in, it's time to install the hard drive(s): They must be already partitioned (the driver works with one big primary partition for one drive) and formatted using another computer with the same version of MS-DOS.
 Install the drive(s) in your PC as usual connecting them to the secondary card.

 You won't see these drives in DOS or FDisk now.
 But let's test are they visible in computer's memory: Download this pack of tools:

 And run WDTBLCHK.exe If your IDE drives aren't visible in DRIVE 3 and DRIVE 4 in one of tests, something is wrong.

 Now installing the driver.
+Prepare 3Drives or 4Drives tool using patches.
 Copy 4_DRV300.HDD or 3_DRV.HDD (the first is for two additional drives, the second is for one, Secondary Master drive) to your root directory of MS-DOS disk and add this line to your CONFIG.SYS file: